mpanighetti/dnd5e-mote/docs/ch-1-welcome-to-mote/timekeeping.md

 ### Hour

-An hour is 60 minutes, or 3,600 seconds.
+An hour is 60 minutes (3,600 seconds).

 ### Day

-A day, also known as a solar day, is the time period of a full rotation of Mote with respect to its sun.
+A day, also known as a solar day, is the time period of a full rotation of Mote with respect to the Sun.
 On average, this is 24 hours (86,400 seconds), when not extended during a lunar day.

 #### Lunar Day